Already Working in ECD? Turn Your Experience Into a National Qualification

 SUMMATIVE ASSESSMENTS - R1 500 PER ASSESSMENT

-• Complete 7 written summative assessments, based on your knowledge and real-world experience.
+• Complete 7 written assessments based on the QCTO curriculum

 EISA EXAMINATION - R500

-We begin with a quick but meaningful self-assessment to understand your current experience and strengths.
-This helps us determine whether you're ready for the RPL journey and which areas you may need support in.
+We start with a short, meaningful assessment to understand your experience and strengths.
+This helps us see if you're ready to begin the ECD qualification via our recognition-supported pathway — and where you may need extra guidance.

-You’ll submit a portfolio of evidence showcasing your work history, experience, and relevant documents (like references, certificates, or examples of your work with children).
-We’ll guide you through what to include and how to upload it.
+You'll compile a Portfolio of Evidence (PoE) showing your current work experience, prior training, and supporting documents (like references or photos of your work with children).
+We guide you through what to include and how to submit it.

 Complete Your Summatives